“How can you not have shallots!? They are the best thing in the world! I also have extra tubes of anchovy paste. It’s my secret weapon.”

 I buy pretty simply.
 The things I like to have in my fridge are good eggs and hearty greens.
 I don’t know if I’m going to get to them immediately, so I usually go with Swiss chard or radicchio- greens that will be crunchy but will also braise or sauté well and will last for a long time.
 I also have tons of shallots.
 They are so essential.
 When I go to someone’s house to cook and they don’t have shallots, I’m like, “How can you not have shallots!?
 They are the best thing in the world!
 I also have extra tubes of anchovy paste.
 It’s my secret weapon.
 I have a kit- a tube of anchovy paste, a head of garlic, lemons, and mustard.

 I’m also very particular about my eggs- they have to be farm fresh.
 Quattro’s farm has great eggs.
-They sell at Union Square and their farm is Upstate in Pleasant Valley, which I go to often when I visit my parent’s place.
+They sell at Union Square and their farm is Upstate in Pleasant Valley.

 I typically try to get to the Dag Hammarskjold Greenmarket every Wednesday, which is the best option in my neighborhood.
 If I miss this market, my daily meals kind of go out the window.